prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 ## Iteration

-Arrays can be iterated, or "looped" through, using the `forEach` method, which allows us to access each item one at a time, no matter how many items there are.
+Arrays can be iterated, or "looped" through, using the `forEach()` method, which allows us to access each item one at a time, no matter how many items there are.
 We can use a loop to process all items in the same way.

-When we use the `forEach()` method, we technically have access to three parameters, the item itself, the index of the item, and the entire array:
+When we use the `forEach()` method, you'll notice we are using an unnamed [function](../functions.md) as a part of this iteration approach.
+Within this function, we technically have access to three parameters: the item itself, the index of the item, and the entire array.

 ```` js
 var arr = ["a", "b", "c", "d"]